Get Involved Today

 Tests students knowledge and skills across various subjects.
 An annual competition typically consists of ten events covering different areas of study, including art, economics, literature, mathematics, music, science, social science, and a super quiz relay.

-Anime Club - Mr. Gladden
+Anime Club - Mr. Gladden - Room B11

 We are a group of students who wish to discuss and share our appreciation for Japanese animation (anime) and, often, related media such as manga (Japanese comics), light novels, and video games.